Digital Learning is the use of digital platforms within teaching to improve the quality of students’ learning experience.

 - There is a Studying Online page for students which includes some guides.

-- The LCC Information Centre provide assistance with logging in to Moodle.
+- The LCC Information Centre provide on-campus assistance with logging in to Moodle.

 - Students should contact IT Services for problems with UAL accounts.